-The only properties which remain unlocked are Dynamic properties (see Type on page 21).
+The only properties which remain unlocked are Dynamic properties (see "Type").
 Changes to these properties will not be stored permanently when the Administration Manager is shut down.

 Many main menu options, tool bar buttons, and right-click menu options are disabled on the remote machine.
 All actions which apply to changing the Object Hierarchy or modifying locked property values are disabled.